VinFuture Prize

-The VinFuture Prize is an annual international award established in Vietnam in 2020 by the VinFuture Foundation.
+The VinFuture Prize is an annual international award established in 2020 by the Vietnam-based VinFuture Foundation.
 The foundation aims to promote research in health, technology, and sustainability.

 Founders

-The VinFuture Foundation was established in 2020 by Phạm Nhật Vượng, founder of Vingroup, and his wife, Phạm Thu Hương.
-The organization operates as an independent, non-profit entity with the stated mission of recognizing significant innovations in science and technology.
+The VinFuture Foundation was founded in 2020 by Phạm Nhật Vượng (founder of Vingroup) with his wife, Phạm Thu Hương.
+The organization operates as an independent nonprofit entity with the stated mission of recognizing research in line with the United Nations’ Sustainable Development Goals (SDGs).

-The VinFuture Foundation initiated the VinFuture Prize to acknowledge contributions in fields including health, environment, and artificial intelligence.
-The prize aims to support research addressing global challenges and is open to nominations worldwide.

 Prize Council

-The VinFuture Foundation Prize Council is responsible for the evaluation and selection process for the VinFuture Prize, including setting award criteria and choosing laureates.
+The VinFuture Foundation Prize Council is responsible for setting criteria, evaluating laureates, and selecting winners in recognition of research that "has or will have the potential to bring solutions that can be applied to the everyday life of ordinary people."

-The Prize Council is chaired by Sir Richard Henry Friend, Cavendish Professor of Physics at the University of Cambridge, and includes members from international universities and research institutions.
+The Prize Council is chaired by Sir Richard Henry Friend, the Cavendish Professor of Physics at the University of Cambridge, and includes members from international universities and research institutions.